svin24/svin24.github.io/content/blog/Status-update-October-2022.md

 patch to support parsing IPv6 addresses with a port (e.g. "[::1]:80") and Kirill Primak's improvements to the UTF-8 decoder.
 On the whole, improvements have been conservative.
-However, queued up for integration once qbe upstream support is merged is suppor for @threadlocal variables, which are useful for Helios and for ABI compatibility wih C. I also drafted up a proof-of-concept for @inline functions, but it still needs work.
+However, queued up for integration once qbe upstream support is merged is support for @threadlocal variables, which are useful for Helios and for ABI compatibility with C. I also drafted up a proof-of-concept for @inline functions, but it still needs work.

 Now for the main event: Helios.
 The large-scale redesign and refactoring I